1justingilmore/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1710.md

 ### Further reading

-To read more about Windows Defender Application Guard, see [this blog post](https://blogs.windows.com/msedgedev/2016/09/27/application-guard-microsoft-edge/#BmJGKPfSjHHzsMmI.97).
+To read more about Microsoft Defender Application Guard, see [this blog post](https://blogs.windows.com/msedgedev/2016/09/27/application-guard-microsoft-edge/#BmJGKPfSjHHzsMmI.97).
 Additionally, to learn more about Windows Defender Application Guard Standalone mode, see [this blog post](https://techcommunity.microsoft.com/t5/Windows-Insider-Program/Windows-Defender-Application-Guard-Standalone-mode/td-p/66903).

 ## Next Steps
 For information about installing or updating the technical preview branch, see [Technical Preview for Configuration Manager](technical-preview.md).